 In essence, each managed content management system is unique and it is worth your time understanding both the system and the company behind it before choosing one.

 These systems are the one-stop-shop for all things digital.
-They offer multiple solutions - one of which is a content management system - which are integrated together to form a comprehensive suite.
+They offer multiple solutions - one of which is a content management system - and are integrated together to form a comprehensive suite.
 Sometimes they sell their solutions independently of each other and sometimes they bundle them together.
 Either way, these systems offer notably more functionality than their competitors - for a hefty price.

 If all you want is a website (or any single component of these enterprise systems), you are likely to find a more cost-effective solution elsewhere.
 However, if you really do need each component it will be nearly impossible for you to craft a more effective solution.